 Figure 1.
-Plant architecture traits.
-Mean A. slope petiole length between 1st and 4th and 1st and 5th petiole, B. internode slope length between 1st and 4th and 1st and 5th internode, C. leaflet length: width ratio, and D. leaflet area for 20 lines with 2 replicates per line and 6 plants per replicate.
+Plant architecture traits of 20 lines selected for 2023 and 2024 evaluations, means of two replicates per line and six replicates per plot .
+Mean A. slope petiole length between 1st and 4th and 1st and 5th petiole, B. internode slope length between 1st and 4th and 1st and 5th internode, C. leaflet length: width ratio, and D.

 Timing of canopy closure is also important for apothecia formation, with white mold development favored by >50% canopy closure.
 Canopy closure was evaluated in St. Paul using drone flights from the end of the vegetative/ R1 early flowering stage through canopy closure.
-Drone flyovers took place 1-2 times per week to evaluate the percentage of canopy coverage.
-2022 selections were made based on the alignment of canopy closure with flowering time (Figure 5).
+Drone flyovers took place 1-2 times per week during the 2022 growing season to evaluate the percentage of canopy coverage.
+2022 selections were made based on the alignment of canopy closure with flowering time (Figure 2